Photo Credit: Blake Bronstad, Courtesy of Pure Order Brewing Company

-Home to more than 175 wineries and 22,000 acres of vineyards, Santa Barbara County wine is naturally top of mind.
-However, in the past decade, visitors are enjoying greater drinking diversity, and a big part of that evolution can be credited to craft breweries in Santa Barbara.
+Three cheers for Santa Barbara!
+From downtown thoroughfares to Goleta side streets, visitors are enjoying greater drinking diversity, and a big part of that evolution can be credited to the emerging craft brewing scene in Santa Barbara.

 Book Your Stay

-This newish Old World restaurant honors Bernhard Hoffmann, who imported Spanish Revival architecture to Santa Barbara in 1925.
-This two-story restaurant features an inviting patio, over 20 sausages, and beers sourced from Germany and Belgium.
+Hoffmann Brat Haus honors Bernhard Hoffmann, who imported Spanish Revival architecture to Santa Barbara in 1925.
+This two-story restaurant features an inviting patio, over 20 sausages and beers sourced from Germany and Belgium.
 Eight draft beers and over 20 bottles are served in style-appropriate glassware.
-This being California, you’ll find gluten-free beer from breweries like Belgium’s Brunehaut and Spain’s Estrella Damm.
-Specialty beer cocktails include a Burnt Lizard with Murphy’s Irish Stout and Lizard’s Mouth IPA, and a Radler with Reissdorf Kolsch and lemon soda.
+You’ll find gluten-free beer from breweries like Belgium’s Brunehaut and Spain’s Estrella Damm.
+If you’d like a view with your brew, sit upstairs and get a Birdseye view of State Street.

-Since 2007, this brewpub has been a popular option in Goleta’s Camino Real Marketplace.
-Co-owner Eric Rose got his start at Santa Barbara Brewing Company and then teamed up with his dad Marshall, who handles the business side.
-Brewer Noah Regnery now helps steer brewing efforts.
+Since 2007, Hollister Brewing Company has been a popular option in Goleta’s Camino Real Marketplace.
 House beers flow from 15 taps and are hoppy but balanced, with a wealth of IPAs and pale ales.
-Popular options include Pencil Pusher Pale Ale, Hippie Kicker IPA, and Shaky Hands, an Imperial coffee porter that doubles as both an upper or downer.
+Popular options include Pencil Pusher Pale Ale, Hippie Kicker IPA and Shaky Hands, an Imperial coffee porter that doubles as either an upper or downer.